donmilorad87/fetch_workers_flights_data/README.md

+## Before everything you need to run:
+### `npm install`

 # Getting Started with Create React App

-Before everything you need to run:
-### `npm install`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).